 - Return postage is US$10.00 by registered mail (or $38.00 if EMS fast courier or Fedex insured is required).

 Payment: I accept payment by Paypal, or if you are in Australia, bank transfer is preferred.

-Turnaround time: When I repair watches, I like to test run them for at least 7-14 days to make sure that everything is 100% OK before I return them.
-So please allow about 5-6 weeks turnaround time, including postage time.
+Turnaround time: When I repair watches, I like to test run them for at least 2-4 days to make sure that everything is 100% OK before I return them.
+Tuning fork watches take around 24 hours to stabilize after being dismantled and reassembled, so the final rate can't be set until at least then.
+So please allow about 3-5 weeks turnaround time, including postage time.
 Registered post usually takes around 10 days each way.